Diversity & Inclusion Forum

 Case Study: Learnerships and Skills Development in the MedTech Sector

-- Kirsten Redman-Vira, Operations Director & Lead Facilitator, Diverse Conversations
+- Kirsten Redman-Vira, Operations Director and Lead Facilitator, Diverse Conversations

 Presentation: How Harambee works with industry to address youth unemployment